History of hydrotherapy

-It?helps to improve range of motion and flexibility, and the benefits can really be felt.
-In addition, it?allows exercise to be undertaken without pain and has even been found to decrease pain and muscle spasm after rehabilitation sessions.
-It has also been found to improve balance, coordination and proprioception, all of which are aspects that are integral to avoiding re-injury.
+It helps to improve the range of motion and flexibility, and the benefits can really be felt.
+In addition, it allows exercise to be undertaken without pain and has even been found to decrease pain and muscle spasm after rehabilitation sessions.
+It has also been found to improve balance, coordination, and proprioception, all of which are aspects that are integral to avoiding re-injury.
 Through the use of hydrotherapy, patients can go back to doing land-based activities sooner, so it really does bridge the stage of being able to do very little to do so much more.

 The main benefit of hydrotherapy from my own personal practice of this method is the psychological impact it has on patients.
 It really does help people to feel more confident about coping with their injury and patients are less afraid of re-injury during rehabilitation sessions when they are in the water.